 I can pay via credit card today upon receiving the settlement agreement.

-Please respond within 5 business days or I'll need to explore other options, including disputing the charges as excessive and exploring legal remedies for price gouging.
+Please respond within 5 business days or I'll need to explore other options, including disputing the charges as excessive and filing complaints with the State Attorney General.

 Sincerely,